mikekhalil/TicTacToe/ReadMe.txt

 I wish I had more time to spend on it, but I think you should have a decent understanding of my coding style after this sample.

+Includes 3x3, 4x4, 5x5 board, Multiplayer or play against a bot (picks random position) or have an bot play against a bot